jimschaeffer/glj/src/content/blog/hiring-puerto-rican-labor-and-finding-hispanic-workers-in-your-area.md

 ---
-title: Hiring Puerto Rican Labor and Finding Hispanic Workers in Your Area
+title: Hiring Puerto Rican Labor
 description: "At Good Labor Jobs, we understand the importance of bridging the gap between employers and skilled labor, regardless of geographical boundaries.
 Here's why considering Puerto Rican and Hispanic labor can be a